-On August 1, 2012, we completed the acquisition of The Canadian Depository for Securities Limited ("CDS") and its subsidiaries and the acquisition of Alpha Trading Systems Inc. ("Alpha GP") and its subsidiaries, and Alpha Trading Systems Limited Partnership ("Alpha LP") (collectively, "Alpha").
+On August 1, 2012, we completed the acquisition of The Canadian Depository for Securities Limited ("CDS") and its subsidiaries and the acquisition of Alpha Trading Systems Inc. and its subsidiaries.
+Alpha Trading Systems Inc. and its subsidiaries have subsequently reorganized into Alpha Exchange Inc. as set out in Appendix A of this AIF.